redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

     }),
   }
 }
 ```

 ## The handler

 For a lambda function to be a lambda function, it must export a handler that returns a status code.
 The handler recevies two arguments: `event` and `context`.
-Whatever it returns is the `response`.
+Whatever it returns is the `response`, which should include a `statusCode` at the very least.

 Note that you can use code in `api/src` in your serverless function, such as importing the `db` from `src/lib/db`.